martel-innovate/deep-log-inspection/README.md

 For the full CLI reference, please refer to the [Docker CLI reference guide](https://docs.docker.com/engine/reference/commandline/cli/).

 ## Services and DNS
-The system is meant to be deployed on a multi-node cluster, in which the master node is accessible with three valid domain names.
-Let `example.com` be the main domain name and `elastic.example.com` and `kibana.example.com` two alternative domains (in this page and throughout the full guide).
+The system is meant to be deployed on a multi-node cluster, in which the master node is accessible with three valid names.
+Let `example.com` be the main name and `elastic.example.com` and `kibana.example.com` two alternative names (in this page and throughout the full guide).
 Then, the following services should be exposed on the master node:

 * monasca-log-api at `example.com`
 * elasticsearch at `elastic.example.com`